Chamaecyparis lawsoniana 'Sullivan'

 A large growing tree, this pyramidal evergreen features attractive, dark blue-green foliage on gracefully pendulous branches; hardy, and resistant to winter burn; excellent as a large articulation element in the landscape

-Sullivan Falsecypress has bluish-green foliage.
-The scale-like leaves remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
-The shaggy indian red bark adds an interesting dimension to the landscape.
+Sullivan Falsecypress is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has bluish-green evergreen foliage.
+The scale-like sprays of foliage remain bluish-green throughout the winter.
+The shaggy antique red bark adds an interesting dimension to the landscape.

 Sullivan Falsecypress is an evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.